aziascreations/Simple-FFmpeg-scripts/readme.md

 # Simple FFmpeg scripts

-A couple of scripts to "automate" some stuff with ffmpeg.
+A couple of scripts to "automate" some tasks with ffmpeg.

 ## Installation
 All you need to do is have ffmpeg installed and available in your `%PATH%` variable.

 If you want to check you can do it this way: